bmolnar91/workbook/module_oop.md

 - If a method cannot be inherited, it cannot be overridden.
 - Constructors cannot be overridden.
 - The _overriding method_ (subclass) can throw unchecked exceptions, regardless of whether the _overridden method_ (superclass) throws any exceptions or not.
 However the overriding method (subclass) should not throw checked exceptions that are new or broader than the ones declared by the overridden method (superclass).
-- If a class is extending an abstract class or implementing an interface then it has to override all the abstract methods unless the class itself is a abstract class.
+- If a class is extending an abstract class or implementing an interface then it has to override all the abstract methods unless the class itself is an abstract class.

 The `@Override` annotation is used to make your code easier to understand, because it makes it more obvious when methods are overridden.
 It also instructs the compiler: if you make any mistake such as wrong method name, wrong parameter types while overriding, you would get a compile time error.